Feshovski/CompTIA-Security-SY0-701-notes/README.md

 Hi All, I completed my exam on the 16th of August 2024 after roughly a month of self study.
 I used a range of resources found on [O'Reilly ](https://www.oreilly.com/), ranging from the [certification guide](https://www.oreilly.com/library/view/comptia-security-sy0-701/9781835461532/), a video course by [Sari Green](https://www.oreilly.com/library/view/comptia-security-sy0-701/9780138251062/) and [practice exams.](https://www.oreilly.com/library/view/comptia-security-sy0-701/9780138225568/)

-ProfesserMesser's [YouTube Playlist, CompTIA SY0-701 Security+ Training Course ](https://www.youtube.com/playlist?list=PLG49S3nxzAnl4QDVqK-hOnoqcSKEIDDuv) was my main study resource where most of my notes were derived from, I used other tools to help me better understand concepts I was struggling to understand.
+ProfesserMesser's [YouTube Playlist, CompTIA SY0-701 Security+ Training Course ](https://www.youtube.com/playlist?list=PLG49S3nxzAnl4QDVqK-hOnoqcSKEIDDuv) was my main study resource where most of my notes were derived from, I used other tools to help me better understand concepts I was struggling with.

-[Free labs](https://www.101labs.net/comptia-security/) I used to help wrap my head around some concepts**note that you will need your own VM with a Linux distro installed to complete these.**
+I used [Free labs](https://www.101labs.net/comptia-security/) for hands on practical experience a day before taking my exam.**(Note that you will need your own VM with a Linux distro installed to complete these.)**

+I made flash cards to help me memorise the most common TCP/UDP and their uses:
+TCP Ports: 20/21, 22, 23, 63, 80,110, 143, 443, 445, 3389
+UDP Ports: 53, 67/68, 69, 88, 636 89/990, 993, 995, 6154

+My final and honestly most useful study resource was actually a [Reddit post](https://www.reddit.com/r/CompTIA/comments/zkjs1d/how_a_dumdum_like_me_passed_sec/?utm_source=share&utm_medium=ios_app&utm_name=iossmf)

 I am a full time student in Australia and was able to get a **50% voucher** after emailing CompTia and verifying my student status.